 On the other hand, one of the rarest types of clownfish is the McCullochi clownfish (Amphiprion mccullochi), also known as the whitesnout anemonefish1.

-These fish look completely different from your typical ocellaris clownfish with a dark brown body, singular white stripe, and white-tipped mouth.
+These saltwater fish look completely different from your typical ocellaris clownfish with a dark brown body, singular white stripe, and white-tipped mouth.
 However, their appearance isn’t what makes them so rare.

 Instead, these fish have a very limited natural range near Lord Howe Island, an island off the coast of Australia.
 These waters are rarely fished, which makes acquiring the McCullochi clownfish nearly impossible.